 The Great Western Greenway

-Under the direction of master stone masons, Eoin Madigan and Eddie Farrelly, participants will repair and rebuild gaps in the stone walls along the Great Western Greenway.
+Under the direction of master stonemasons, Eddie Farrelly, Eóin Madigan and other members of the Dry Stone Wall Association of Ireland participants will repair and rebuild gaps in the stone walls at The Parks along the Great Western Greenway.
 Commencing with Safety Tool Box Talk.

 Saturday evening 13th May